nvda-es/devguides_translation/original_docs/nvdaPy3.md

 1. An NVDA version with wxPython 4 must be released.
 This is a must, as wxPython 4 supports Python 3, which is a stepping stone for Python 3 transition.
 	* Requirement met on September 17, 2018 with release of NVDA 2018.3.
 2. Source code level dependencies must be satisfied.
 This includes not only wxPython 4, but also ConfigObj, Comtypes, Pyserial, Pywin32 and others.
-	* Requirement met on June 10, 2019
+	* Requirement met on June 10, 2019.
 3. Transition issues must be researched and documented (see above for known issues and proposed workarounds).
 Use "python 3" label.
-	* As of June 15, 2019, at least 30 issues were identified, along with several pull requests, most of which are resolved.
+	* As of July 13, 2019, at least 40 issues were identified, along with several pull requests, most of which are resolved.
 4. If needed, create pull requests dealing with pre-transition workflow such as making NVDA source code Python 2 and 3 aware (imports, for instance).
-	* As of June 15, 2019, at least 15 transition related pull request were submitted and merged into a staging branch.
+	* As of july 13, 2019, at least 30 transition related pull request were submitted and merged into a staging branch.
 5. Binary dependencies must be satisfied.
 These include wxPython, Py2exe and others.
 	* Requirement met on June 10, 2019.
+6. Tests must run to completion.
+	* Requirement met on June 26, 2019.

 Ideal completion: between NVDA 2019.2 and 2019.3 releases (tentatively by July 31, 2019)